dombrock-archive/navi/README.md

 ### 5.)
 Run the script:

 Run "navi/navi.py" from the CLI to replace the pages.
 Something like ```python3 navi.py```.
 The new files will output to the "navi/OUTPUT" directory to ensure the script is fail-safe.
+You can now test the files in your output folder and if everything looks good, merge it back into your webroot.